-On March 19th 2012 morning, we took a 30 minute bullet train ride to Tianjin.
+On March 19, 2012, we took a 30 minute bullet train ride to Tianjin.
 TEDA is about 38 km away from Tianjin downtown.
 It is considered an important part of the Tianjin Binhai New Area.

 We were met by Jianning Li (representative for Chicago), Peidong Lin (representative for Dallas), and Yu Xiaoran (project manager for section of Europe and America).